*New* SDS Homepage

 image of Accommodate Login Icon

-The University of Maryland, Baltimore County’s Office of Student Disability Services (SDS) coordinates accommodations for UMBC students with documented disabilities, as well as those with temporarily disabling conditions and injuries, that may require accommodations in order to have equal access and participation in the University’s classes, activities, and housing.
+The University of Maryland, Baltimore County’s Office of Student Disability Services (SDS) coordinates accommodations for UMBC students with documented disabilities, as well as those with temporarily disabling conditions and injuries, who experience barriers that may require accommodations in order to have equal access and participation in the University’s classes, activities, and housing.
 SDS is within the Accessibility & Disability Services (ADS) unit under the Division of Academic Affairs.

 We are guided by principles of inclusion, equity, and universal design, and all members of our diverse campus community are welcome here.
-The first step towards success is access.
+The first step towards success is creating access.

 SDS LOOKS FORWARD TO WORKING WITH YOU!